chrplr/dlp-io8-g/README.md

 The DLP-IO8-G is a simple USB data acquisition module which permits to receive or send TTL signals on 8 lines.
 From a software point of view, it appears as a serial device which can be controlled by writing and reading characters.

-The DLP-IO8-G relies on the FTDI VCP driver (see <https://ftdichip.com/drivers/vcp-drivers/>).

 A full description of the device is available at <http://www.ftdichip.com/Support/Documents/DataSheets/DLP/dlp-io8-ds-v15.pdf>

+It can be bought, for example, at [rs-online](https://co-en.rs-online.com/product/dlp-design/dlp-io8-g/70372089/)

 ## Usage

-To run the examples below, check the [#Installation](#installation) section below.
+To run the examples below, install `pyserial` with `pip install pyserial` and check the [#Installation](#installation) section below.

 ### Example 1